 Of note is the ratio of Tim Participacoes Sa's sales and general administrative expense to its total operating expenses; 99.32% of US stocks have a lower such ratio.

 With a year-over-year growth in debt of -95.27%, Tim Participacoes Sa's debt growth rate surpasses only 1.47% of about US stocks.

-Stocks that are quantitatively similar to TSU, based on their financial statements, market capitalization, and price volatility, are NEWA, ABEV, SENEA, MTG, and TGLS.
+Stocks that are quantitatively similar to TSU, based on their financial statements, market capitalization, and price volatility, are NEWA, MTG, MHLD, TGLS, and FFHL.

 Brazilian wireless carrier TIM Participacoes SA can thrive even if its joint bid for Oi's mobile assets fails, Chief Executive Pietro Labriola said on Thursday, as the company foresees better results despite the pandemic.
 TIM Participacoes and rivals Telefonica Brasil SA and America Movil's Claro on Monday night raised their joint offer to acquire Oi's mobile assets, including spectrum, to 16.5 billion reais ($3.20 billion) after the bankrupt carrier entered exclusive talks with another bidder.
 "The deal is especially important for TIM, which would extract sizable synergies and potentially close the spectrum gap to its peers," analysts at BTG Pactual said in a report.